saurabhs679/AgileMinds-Soen6011summer2023/README.md

 ### Career Advisors:
 Include a role for career advisors who can provide guidance to students on resume building and review, interview preparation, and career planning.
-Career advisors can schedule appointments with students and conduct virtual counselling sessions.
+Career advisors can schedule appointments with students and conduct virtual counseling sessions.

 ### Event Management:
 Implement a feature to host virtual career fairs, workshops, and networking events.